Every teacher knows that as the end of the school year draws near, it’s harder to keep the focus on schoolwork. The same is true if you homeschool.

 You can ask a variety of subtraction problems aloud.
 You could also use flashcards with this activity, allowing them to work independently.

 Once you ask the subtraction problem, have your child line up the correct number of play dough balls and then squish them to find the right answer.
 (For instance, if the problem was 10-6, they would put a ball on each number up to 10, and then squish 6 of the balls.
-Looking at the remaining un-squished spheres, they could see the answer is 4.)
+Looking at the remaining un-squished spheres, helps them see the answer is 4.)